THE ORIGIN OF LIFE

 Making a synthetic living cell proved to be a difficult task for molecular biologists.
-In the laboratory present day molecular biologists were able to synthesize viruses, which consist mainly of nucleic acids (DNA or RNA) enclosed in a protein coat, but they have not succeeded in producing one-celled creatures like the bacteria from scratch.
-Like the bacteria, viruses have the genetic code to replicate.
-But unlike the bacteria, viruses do not have or make their own enzymes.
+In the laboratory, modern molecular biologists have been able to synthesize viruses, which are primarily made up of nucleic acids (DNA or RNA) encased in a protein coat, but they have not been able to create one-celled creatures like bacteria from scratch.
+Like bacteria, viruses have the genetic code to replicate.
+But unlike bacteria, viruses do not have or make their own enzymes.
 They need to borrow enzymes from a living organism to show any sign of chemical activity.
-Outside an organism viruses are practically inert.
+Outside an organism, viruses are practically inert.
 They need the enzymes of living organisms to thrive and replicate.

-In 2010 J. Craig Venter and his companions were able to copy, modify and synthesize the DNA of the M. mycoides bacterium and transfer it into the cell of a closely related bacterium, the M. capricolum.
-In spite of the success of Venter's team to make a synthetic DNA, one cannot say that they really started from scratch.
-First, because they did not make a new cell, but used an existing cell as home for the new DNA.
+In 2010, J. Craig Venter and his companions were able to copy, modify, and synthesize the DNA of the M. mycoides bacterium and transfer it into the cell of a closely related bacterium, M. capricolum.
+Despite the success of Venter's team in making synthetic DNA, one cannot say that they started from scratch.
+First, they did not make a new cell but used an existing cell as a home for the new DNA.
 Second, they did not write a new code for the synthetic DNA but merely copied the existing DNA code of the M. mycoides bacterium.
-The only modifications they have done to the DNA was to add base strings that serve as "markers," so that they could distinguish the synthetic DNA from the natural one.
-Apparently, writing a new DNA code is not that easy, for it has to be compatible with the existing structure of the entire organism.
-In fact, when the synthetic DNA was first installed into the M. capricolum, it didn't work right away because of just one base-mistake in the synthetic DNA, indicating how precise the code has to be for the DNA to work properly.
+The only modifications they made to the DNA were to add base strings that serve as “markers,” so that they could distinguish the synthetic DNA from the natural one.
+Writing a new DNA code is not that easy, for it has to be compatible with the existing structure of the entire organism.
+When the synthetic DNA was first installed into the M. capricolum, it didn’t work right away because of just one base mistake in the synthetic DNA, indicating how precise the code has to be for the DNA to work properly.
 See Creation of a Bacterial Cell...

 There is a very important reason why synthesizing a living cell from scratch is extremely difficult.
 This can be seen by observing the big difference between the viruses produced in the laboratory and the simplest living bacteria observed under a microscope.
-Viruses have only one kind of nucleic acid, whereas even a one-celled bacterium has different kinds of nucleic acids, each with its own specific function.
+Viruses have only one kind of nucleic acid, whereas even a one-celled bacterium has different kinds of nucleic acids, each with its specific function.
 Some enzymes fabricate the cell wall, others enable nucleic acids to reproduce or duplicate themselves, and still others manufacture and sustain proteins that comprise the parts of the cell protoplasm.
-A living cell must have all these components: proteins, nucleic acids, enzymes and a cell wall to exist.
+A living cell must have all these components: proteins, nucleic acids, enzymes, and a cell wall to exist.
 These components work together as a unit and are interdependent.
-Proteins cannot be made without the right DNA code from the nucleic acids.
-The nucleic acids in turn needs the proteins to do the activity of the cell according to the code.
+Proteins cannot be made without the right DNA code from nucleic acids.
+The nucleic acids in turn need the proteins to regulate the activity of the cell according to the code.
 Nucleic acids (DNA) are needed to make enzymes, but enzymes are needed to make nucleic acids.
 Cell walls are made by enzymes, and the enzymes in turn need the protection of the cell walls to do their job.
-The cell wall filters the materials coming into the cell, absorbing only what is needed by the proteins, the nucleic acids and the enzymes, while keeping the vital enzymes from escaping out of it.
+The cell wall filters the materials coming into the cell, absorbing only what is needed by the proteins, the nucleic acids, and the enzymes, while keeping the vital enzymes from escaping.
 Since the components of the cell are interdependent, none of them can be produced ahead of the others.
-This is why it is a big challenge for scientists to produce even one living cell from dead matter.
-All components must already be existing and functioning simultaneously to make a living cell, but they cannot exist or function simultaneously unless they already are working parts of the cell that they are supposed to produce.
+This is why it is such a big challenge for scientists to produce even one living cell from dead matter.
+All components must already exist and function simultaneously to make a living cell, but they cannot exist or function simultaneously unless they are already working parts of the cell that they are supposed to produce.
 That is the problem.

-Isn't it a most fortunate event then that in nature all components of a cell happened to be present at the right time and at the right place to produce the living cell?
-Incidentally, each of these components are also very complex biological structures in themselves, with characteristics and functions that benefit the whole organism.
-The structure and function of each component are meaningful only as parts of the organism; that means, these components are useless in themselves, and their whole reason for being is to serve the organism and keep it alive.
+Isn’t it a most fortunate event then that in nature, all components of a cell happen to be present at the right time and at the right place to produce the living cell?
+Incidentally, each of these components is also a very complex biological structure in itself, with characteristics and functions that benefit the whole organism.
+Each component’s structure and function are meaningful only as parts of the organism; that is, these components are useless in and of themselves, and their sole purpose is to serve the organism and keep it alive.
 The question then is, if life evolved from non-living matter, how did these elements even begin to exist and do the function of serving the needs of the living cell before there was any living cell to serve?
-Scientists don't have a clue.
+Scientists don’t have a clue.

 So, did life originate from non-living matter purely by chance?
 The obvious answer is, "No, it most likely did not."